infinit/memo/website/templates/pages/docs/src/markdown/docker_volume_plugin.md

 ```

 The `infinit daemon` binary provides the Docker volume plugin.
-The binary can either be run in the background as a daemon (using `--start` and `--stop`) or in the foreground (using `--run`).
+The binary can either be run in the background as a daemon (using `start` and `stop`) or in the foreground (using `run`).

 In order to install the plugin, the daemon must be run as _root_ using `sudo`.
 The user specified by the `--as` option is the Infinit user we wish to use and the user specified by `--docker-user` is the system user that we would like to use for Docker volume manipulations.

 ```
-$> sudo infinit daemon --run --as alice --docker-user alice [sudo] password for alice:
+$> sudo infinit daemon run --as alice --docker-user alice [sudo] password for alice:
 [  infinit daemon  ] [main] started daemon
 ```